berkeley-cdss/docs/staff-management/slack.md

 - [EECS Crossroads](https://cs-crossroads.slack.com): An unofficial Slack for UC Berkeley EECS instructors and course staff.
 Can be useful for asking for cross-course communication, determining if the Soda Hall copy room is currently being used, if you find a lost copy card from another course, getting pedagogical advice, etc.
 - [DS Crossroads](https://dscrossroads.slack.com): An unofficial Slack for UC Berkeley DS instructors and course staff, similar to EECS Crossroads.
 - [UC Tech](https://uctech.slack.com): A Slack to discuss technology used by the entire University of California system.
-DS instructors and staff can find this workspace useful to talk to the folks who manage DataHub (#ucb-datahubs).
-See also: #cdss-course-tools, #siteimprove (web accessibility).
+DS instructors and staff can find this workspace useful to talk to the folks who manage DataHub (#ucb-datahubs). #cdss-course-tools and #siteimprove (web accessibility) may also be of interest.

 ## Custom Emojis